2-Selmer Parity for Hyperelliptic Curves in Quadratic Extensions: Introduction

-In fact, as will be detailed in \Cref{compatibility results}, we need only assume that $J$ satisfies the above conditions over an odd degree Galois extension $F/K$ (relative to the extension $FL/F$).
-Moreover, if the genus of $C$ is $2$, one can weaken the assumption that $J$ has good reduction at each prime dividing 2 and unramified in $L/K$, to assume only that $J$ has semistable reduction at such primes (see \Cref{genus 2 unramified}).

-\Cref{cases of the parity conjecture} gives a large supply of hyperelliptic curves satisfying the $2$-parity conjecture over every quadratic extension of their field of definition.
-In fact (again see \Cref{compatibility results}) if a hyperelliptic curve $C$ has a quadratic twist satisfying the conditions of \Cref{cases of the parity conjecture} for every quadratic extension of $K$, then $C$ also satisfies the $2$-parity conjecture over every quadratic extension of $K$.
-As an indication of the generality in which these conditions hold, we have
+\begin{remark} \Cref{cases of the parity conjecture} gives a large supply of hyperelliptic curves satisfying the $2$-parity conjecture over every quadratic extension of their field of definition; see \Cref{explicit ordinary cor} for explicit conditions on a Weierstrass equation defining $C$ that ensure the conditions of \Cref{cases of the parity conjecture} at primes dividing $2$ are satisfied. \end{remark}

-\begin{theorem} For any $g\geq2$, a positive proportion of genus $g$ hyperelliptic curves over $\mathbb{Q}$ satisfy the $2$-parity conjecture over every quadratic extension. \end{theorem}

-(Of course, for this one needs to make rigorous what a positive proportion of hyperelliptic curves means; there are many ways to do this in such a way that the theorem holds.
-The setup of \cite[Section 9]{MR1740984} is particularly suited to the conditions of \Cref{cases of the parity conjecture}, though most natural orderings will lead to \Cref{positive proportion} being true.
-For explicit conditions on the polynomial defining $C$ that ensure the conditions of \Cref{cases of the parity conjecture} at the prime $2$ are satisfied, see \Cref{explicit ordinary cor}.)
+\begin{remark} If the genus of $C$ is $2$ then one can weaken the assumption that $J$ has good reduction at each inert prime dividing 2 to assume only that $J$ has semistable reduction at such primes; see \Cref{prop:unram_cases_of_conjecture}. \end{remark}